 Amna joined Watsi on October 23rd, 2016.
-Three years ago, Amna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Amna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Amna's most recent donation supported Sensokha, a retired teacher from Cambodia, to fund mobility-restoring leg surgery.

 Amna has funded healthcare for 35 patients in 12 countries.